 Property, plant and equipment are measured at historical cost less accumulated depreciation and accumulated impairment losses.
+In the event the carrying amount is greater than the estimated recoverable amount, the carrying amount is written down immediately to the estimated recoverable amount and impairment losses are recognised.
+A formal assessment of the recoverable amount is made when impairment indicators are present.
 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to the statement of profit or loss during the financial period in which they are incurred.

-An asset's carrying amount is written down to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These are included in the statement of profit or loss and other comprehensive income.